 Physician Burnout: The Four Horsemen of the Burnout Apocalypse

 Physician Burnout is a constant, prevalent, looming threat over doctors everywhere.
 Over the last 20 years surveys have shown an average of 1 in 3 doctors suffering from physician burnout on any given office day – worldwide, regardless of specialty.
+A frightening new study in 2015 from the Mayo Clinic shows 54% of US physicians suffering from at least one symptom of burnout.
 The question is why?

 Yes, the nature of our work is difficult, stressful and draining AND there are other parts to this Venn Diagram of physician burnout – and some of them are hidden.